The Stranded Part 1

 Get to the point.
 Stick to the point.
 Welcome to Black Point.

-We arrived there after and because we had just come as close as anyone would care to being shipwrecked.
-Crossing the Yellow Banks from the main Bahamas islands to the Exumas, a crew mate must stand on the bow and point out the coral heads rising to within a few feet of the surface.
+We arrived there after and because of what happened while crossing the Yellow Banks from the main Bahamas islands to the Exumas.
+During the crossing, a crew mate must stand on the bow and point out the coral heads rising to within a few feet of the surface.

-The 32-foot camera boat that had been shadowing the 52-footer since leaving Florida suddenly stopped and started drifting dangerously sideways into white-cap seas.
+The 32-foot camera boat that had been shadowing the 52-footer since leaving Florida suddenly stopped and started drifting sideways into the oncoming ocean of white-cap waves.
 Our captain called on the radio.

 Its structure was failing, but it was still tethered to the lower console by electrical and hydraulic lines.
-If it slipped overboard it would not fall into the sea, it would hang in the water, roll the boat's hull and drag it down into the water.
+If it slipped overboard, it would not fall into the sea, it would hang in the water, roll the boat's hull and drag it down into the water.

 After securing the tower and making other minor repairs to the 32-footer, we found ourselves wandering what this meant for our production as we slowly motored towards the dock at the center of that message; Get to the point.
 Stick to the point.
 Welcome to Black Point.